-The amount of additional prison time that a defendant will receive under the gang sentencing enhancement will depend upon the particular facts of the case.
+The amount of additional prison time you will receive under the gang sentencing enhancement will depend upon the case’s particular facts.

-For example, defendants can receive an additional prison term of up to:
+For example, you can receive an additional prison term of up to:

-- four years if they committed a generic felony,
+- four years if you committed a generic felony,

-- five years if they committed a serious felony,
+- five years if you committed a serious felony,

-- 10 years if they committed a violent felony, and
+- 10 years if you committed a violent felony, and

-- 15 years to life if they committed one of the specific felonies mentioned in the language of the statute (an example is home invasion robbery, per PC 213).11
+- 15 years to life if you committed one of the specific felonies mentioned in the language of the statute (an example is home invasion robbery, per PC 213).11

-Further, if the defendant’s underlying conviction is for a felony that is punishable by life imprisonment, he/she will be sentenced to a life term.
-In this case, the defendant will not earn credit towards his/her California parole eligibility until the party has served a minimum of 15 years.12
+Further, if your underlying conviction is for a felony that is punishable by life imprisonment, you will be sentenced to a life term.
+In this case, you will not earn credit towards your California parole eligibility until you served a minimum of 15 years.12